namtran166/BootcampNotes/README.md

 {
     "store_id": <int:store_id>,
     "name": <string:name>,
-    "books": [
+    "items": [
-        book1_info,...
+        item1_info,...
     ]
 }
 ```
 #### Unsuccessful request
-Too bad we cannot upload your store since someone already registered for this storeID!
+Too bad we cannot upload your store since someone already registered for this store_id!
 A 400 Bad Request response will be return with this message:
 ```
 {
     "message": "A store with store_id <int:store_id> already exists."